jt14den/better-research-software/episodes/08-open-collaboration.md

 To make your repository public, if it is not public already:

-1. go to your repository on GitHub and click on the `Settings` link near the top right corner.
+1. Go to your repository on GitHub and click on the `Settings` link near the top right corner.
 2. Scroll down to the bottom of the page and the "Danger Zone" settings.
 3. Click on "Change Visibility" and you should see a message saying "Change to public".
 If it says "Change to private" then the repository is already public.